shipyardapp/Shipyard-Documentation/docs/reference/url-structures.md

 ---
 id: shipyard-url-structures
-title: Shipyard URL Structures
+title: Platform URL Structures
 hide_title: true
-description: Information about how URLs in the Shipyard platform are automatically generated with IDs.
+description: Information about how URLs in the Platform platform are automatically generated with IDs.
 keywords:
   - urls
   - structure
 ---

-# Shipyard URL Structures
+# Platform URL Structures

 ## Definition

-All URLs within Shipyard follow a consistent format that's built on internal IDs and names.
-When used in combination with the [Shipyard Environment Variables](environment-variables/environment-variables-overview.md), this can be a useful way to link a user directly to an area of the platform that you want them to view, edit, or run manually.
+All URLs within Platform follow a consistent format that's built on internal IDs and names.
+When used in combination with the [Platform Environment Variables](environment-variables/environment-variables-overview.md), this can be a useful way to link a user directly to an area of the platform that you want them to view, edit, or run manually.

 Below is a list of the most common URL structures that may be needed.